 Rather than having money sat in a savings account, with diminishing returns from saving rates, a term reduction offset mortgage can potentially allow you to pay off your mortgage quicker.

-Some lenders will also allow you to choose to reduce your monthly payments meaning that the monthly amount you pay on your mortgage is based on the value of the outstanding mortgage minus the money offset in savings.
-This allows you to bring down your monthly repayment but will mean that you won’t pay off your mortgage faster.
+Some lenders may also give the option to reduce your monthly payments, meaning that the monthly amount you pay on your mortgage is based on the value of your outstanding mortgage minus the money offset in savings

-It’s important to discuss the possible benefits and disadvantaged of an offset mortgage with a mortgage broker before making a decision on any mortgage.
-The money held in offset accounts won't earn you interest and if you don't have much in savings, it’s possible that you won't save much on the mortgage, in this case it might be better choosing an alternative deal with a lower interest rate.
+It’s important to discuss any possible advantages and disadvantages of an offset mortgage with an independent mortgage broker, before making any final decisions.
+If you don’t have much in your savings, the money held in the offset account is unlikely to save you much in mortgage interest.
+In this case, it might be better to choose an alternative deal with a lower interest rate.

 The blog postings on this site solely reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.